How To Have It All With Flexible Study

 Making flexible study work for you

-Everybody is busy, and finding the right balance between your personal and professional lives can be tricky.
+Everybody is busy, so finding the right balance between your personal and professional life can be tricky.
 Throwing online study into the mix doesn’t require a complete overhaul, especially if you plan it right – and the advantages are enormous.

 A recent Household, Income, and Labour Dynamics study found average commute times have increased 20% since 2002, now sitting at an average of 66 minutes per day.
 Studying online suddenly takes that onerous travel time-waster completely out of the picture.
 You can complete your course in the comfort of your home instead of sitting behind the steering wheel or watching the world crawl by from a train or bus.

-Online students are generally more motivated to get the job done if you make your learning ‘space’ as comfortable as possible.
+Online students are generally more motivated to get the job done when they make their learning space as comfortable as possible.
 The correct lighting and temperature are important to help you focus, but more critically you should try to set aside at least part of every day to help develop the right study habits.
-Experts recommend a 2-3 hour block per session, allowing you time to ‘get into the groove’.
+Experts recommend a two to three-hour block per session, allowing you time to ‘get into the groove’.

 Regular engagement and testing during online courses is a huge benefit, too.
 A research team from Harvard University has found this type of learning cuts student distraction rates in half, improves content retention, and triples the amount of note-taking students undertake.
 Anyone who’s stared into space while sitting in a classroom understands just how valuable those factors can be.

-Studying a diploma online through CAL can be financially smart, too.
+Studying a diploma online through CAL is financially smart.
 Apart from setting yourself up to earn a better salary, day-to-day expenses can be slashed.
 There are no transport costs, such as fuel, parking, or public transport.
 Even day-to-day expenses like lunch and coffee that add up so quickly over a year become a non-issue.

 Making it easier to balance your work and social life is another advantage that really can pay dividends.
 Studies have found that a happy worker can be 12% more productive than the average, while unhappy workers can be 10% worse.
 That applies equally to students or those undertaking online study.